CHB61/multi_select_flutter/README.md

   },
 ),
 ```
-When using the `chipDisplay` parameter as part of a MultiSelectDialogField for example, the MultiSelectChipDisplay still renders outside the BoxDecoration of the field as seen here:
+A MultiSelectChipDisplay that is part of a MultiSelectDialogField still renders outside the BoxDecoration of the MultiSelectDialogField as seen here:

 <img  src="https://imgur.com/RuluMpS.png"  alt="chipDisplay"/>